 Land Management factsheets (see 09 Runnoff Management on Pastures, 33 Riparian Management Plan)

 Riparian Protection (348KB, pdf)

-Lakes Fact Sheets (see 05 Riparian Protection - Benefits to the Rotorua lakes, 06 Wetlands)
+Lakes Fact Sheets (see 05 Riparian Protection, 06 Wetlands)